 The details and specifics of practicum training will be covered in more detail later in this manual, but in general, Pacifica requires 1000 hours of practicum training under the supervision of a clinical psychologist licensed in the jurisdiction of the training site.
-Obtaining additional hours beyond the required 1000 will serve to deepen the integration of learning and practice as well as enhance a student's chance of landing a more desirable internship site as well.
-Practicum placements are part-time and many students accrue their 1000 hours in more than one placement, over two or more years.
+Obtaining additional hours beyond the required 1000 will serve to deepen the integration of learning and practice as well as enhance a student's chance of landing a more desirable internship site.
+Practicum placements are typically parttime and many students accrue their 1000 hours in more than one placement over two or more years.

 Practicum training is an organized, sequential series of supervised field placements of increasing complexity, designed to prepare the student for internship.
 Training experiences follow appropriate academic preparation and are overseen by the Clinical Training Office.
-The purpose of practicum is to supplement and enhance the student's academic coursework with practical, clinical work in a real-world service delivery setting.
+The purpose of practicum is to supplement and enhance the student's academic coursework with practical, clinical work in a realworld setting.